julianakwan/galaxy_clustering_emu/README.md

 functions will do.

-I have included a sample Makefile to make the executable - you will need to edit the variable GSL_LIB and GSL_INCL to point to your own directories.
+I have included a sample Makefile to make the executable - you will need to edit the variables GSL_LIB and GSL_INCL to point to your own directories.